rokane/gcp-certificate-notes/cloud-architect/014-app-engine.md

 The Cloud Architect exam focuses more on the management side of App Engine rather than the building of apps on App Engine.
-For that, the Cloud Developer exam would play a larger focus.
+For that, the Cloud Developer exam would have a larger focus.

 ## Standard vs Flexible Environment